richbryant/BlazorWithRefit/README.md

 Naturally, that's injected into FetchData.razor instead of the usual HttpClient.

-All the setup for this is in `program.cs` as mentioned above, but in order to use System.TextJson - which is the new default for AspNetCore - instead of Refit's preferred NewtonSoft.Json, you also need to override the default serializer.
+All the setup for this is in `program.cs` as mentioned above, but in order to use System.Text.Json - which is the new default for AspNetCore - instead of Refit's preferred NewtonSoft.Json, you also need to override the default serializer.
 This is really simple.
 Just copy mine.
 [You'll find it here](https://github.com/richbryant/BlazorWithRefit/blob/main/BlazorWithRefit/Client/JsonContentSerializer.cs).
 The setup for this is in the `settings` variable in program.cs.
 I could have inlined it but it's clearer this way.

 Take what you need, go, enjoy cleaner RESTful Api calls from Blazor on wasm!